• HOME

 Electric orphans: How to service EVs when the automaker is gone

 When manufacturer support disappears or isn’t available locally, who keeps the vehicles running?
-As the service partner for multiple automakers, Napa NexDrive is equipped to handle both in-warranty repairs and support fleets facing the challenge of EVs whose OEM is no longer providing warranty service.
+As the service partner for multiple automakers, TRUCKPRO & NAPA NexDrive are equipped to handle both in-warranty repairs and support fleets facing the challenge of EVs whose OEM is no longer providing warranty service.
 Featuring technicians on the front lines, we’ll cover how third-party shops are stepping up to keep these orphans running, including heavy-duty platforms like Lion Electric.

 EV Service & Repair